Creation of Security and Governing Law

 In this briefing we discuss the creation of security interests over a BC’s property.
 For information relating to the creation of security over shares in a BC, please see our briefing “BVI Shares Security.”

 A BC may, by an instrument in writing, create a charge over its property.

-Recognising the international nature and usage of BCs, the BCA helpfully provides that the governing law of a charge created by a BC may be the law of such jurisdiction as maybe agreed between the BC and the chargee, and that the charge shall be binding on the BC to the extent, and in accordance with, the requirements of that governing law.
+Recognising the international nature and usage of BCs, the BCA helpfully provides that the governing law of a charge created by a BC may be the law of such jurisdiction as may be agreed between the BC and the secured party, and that the charge shall be binding on the BC to the extent, and in accordance with, the requirements of that governing law.

 This statutory recognition of the choice of law provides clear certainty in relation to a key and fundamental issue which could otherwise be uncertain if it were left to common law.

 Requirements of the jurisdiction in which the secured assets are located (and, potentially, in the jurisdiction of incorporation of the secured party) with respect to perfection, validity and enforceability should of course also be considered when taking security.

 There are no filing or registration requirements in the BVI which affect the validity of a charge when a BC grants security over its property.
 However, particulars of the security interest created by a BC should be filed, in the approved form, with the BVI Registrar of Corporate Affairs (the “Registrar”) in order to obtain a priority ranking for the secured party.
 This registration can be made by either the BC (or a person authorised to act on its behalf) or the secured party (or a person authorised to act on its behalf).